 What Delayed NSE IPO for So Many Years?

 The NSE IPO has been stuck in the pipeline since 2016.
-The main roadblock could come from the co-location and dark fibre cases, where certain brokers might have allegedly been given faster access to NSE’s trading systems.
+The main roadblock could came from the co-location and dark fibre cases, where certain brokers might allegedly given faster access to NSE’s trading systems.
 This raised questions around fairness and transparency in the market.
-Now, these issues triggered multiple investigations, compliance reviews, and a likely complete halt in the IPO approval process.
+Now, these issues triggered multiple investigations, compliance reviews, and likely complete halt in the IPO approval process.
 Over the years, the matter remained unresolved, keeping NSE’s listing plans on hold despite strong business performance.

 Also Read: NSE IPO SEBI Settles At Rs 1800 Cr.
 Relief For PSU Insurers